zacktam12/stock_futuristic_LandingPage/README.md

-# StockX Landing Page
+# StockPilot Landing Page

-A modern, responsive landing page for the StockX inventory management system built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive landing page for the StockPilot inventory management system built with Next.js, TypeScript, and Tailwind CSS.

 ## Features